Frequently Asked Questions

 How are the flight characteristics compared to a conventional helicopter?

-Offloading of main rotor blades during hover and low-speed operation can also be incorporating by adding a small amount of positive pitch into the thrust tube airfoils which provides a reduction in main rotor generated noise and safer operation while loaded with higher takeoff weight.
-Co-rotating thrust tube airfoil and rotor blade structure can also be positioned slightly offset to reduced wake induced noise levels based on recent research.
+Additionally, the system allows for offloading of the main rotor blades during hover and low-speed operations by introducing a small amount of positive pitch into the thrust tube airfoils, which reduces main rotor noise and enhances safety when operating with higher takeoff weights.
+Co-rotating thrust tube airfoils and rotor blade structures can be slightly offset to reduce wake-induced noise levels, based on recent research findings.

-It has been far easier to isolate the rotor shaft and rotor system produced vibration from the fuselage since there are no power train connections to carry vibration throughout the fuselage.
-Rotor shaft angle can also be adjusted during flight to optimize efficiency without power train interference issues.
+Moreover, the isolation of rotor shaft and system vibrations from the fuselage is easier, as there are no powertrain connections transmitting vibrations throughout the fuselage.
+The rotor shaft angle can also be adjusted mid-flight to optimize efficiency without interference from powertrain components.

 How efficient is the thrust delivery with a turbojet engine?